diazwatson/github-for-developers-2016-04/README.md

 - See your working/staged area `git status`.
 This command is :heart:!

   - Change your file from 'working' to 'staging' by running `git add <file-name>`
-  - Change your file from 'staging' to 'history' by running git commit.
+  - Change your file from 'staging' to 'history' by running `git commit`.
 (To avoid using the text editor, use `git commit -m "Enter commit message here")`
   - Text editor opens: Write a 'commit message' tells a story of the changes you just made in 50 characters or less.

 - List the files in your current directory by running `ls -la`